Ismahil Akinade: Waterford

 Akinade left Bohs to sign for Waterford for the 2018 League of Ireland Premier Division season.
 Akinade made his debut in a 2–1 win against Derry City on 17 February 2018.
 He departed from the club by mutual agreement on 24 June 2019.

 Hồ Chí Minh City

 On 28 June 2019, V.League 1 side Hồ Chí Minh City announced the signing of Akinade.
 He made a scoring debut for the club that same day in a game against Viettel FC in the Vietnamese National Football Cup.
 He left at the end of the season following 5 goals in 11 games, with the club looking to replace him with former Liverpool striker David Ngog.

 CLB SHB Đà Nẵng

 In November 2019, Akinade signed a one-year contract with CLB SHB Đà Nẵng, also of the V.League 1.

 Terengganu

 Akinade signed a one-year contract with Malaysia Super League club Terengganu in February 2024.

+Qabala

+On 7 January 2026, Azerbaijan Premier League club Qabala announced the signing of Akinade from Andijon on a contract until the summer of 2027.